 They are mostly sold as sticks that are designed to look like the shape of crab legs, hence their name.

 Although fresh seafood is better, they are a really great substitute for any seafood meat.

-They are available all-year-round in supermarkets and groceries which makes making this recipe very accessible if you use an imitation version.
+They are available all year round in supermarkets and groceries which makes making this recipe is very accessible if you use an imitation version.

 With thousands of recipes on the internet, it can be quite overwhelming to choose which one tastes the best.
 Well, you don’t have to worry as here are my salad recipes that are surely delicious and mouthwatering:

 How to store it?

 With the mayonnaise and crabs infused together, you have to make sure to seal it in an airtight container to make it last for up to 3 days.